 Develop robust communications across all entities in the Partnership, communicating more directly with EVAC members and leadership to create more open avenues.

 Continue to seek out new ways to leverage partner resources to further Partnership goals.
-EVAC members have a lot of expertise in subject areas, and they want to identify and utilize the strengths of each partner.
+EVAC members have a lot of expertise in subject areas and they want to identify and utilize the strengths of each partner.

 Integrate outreach and marketing efforts for relevant partner organization programs and touch points.